Bcliffwm/ETL-Project/Report.md

-The original data for this project were scraped from a dataset on homelessness in the U.S. from kaggle.com and from a dataset on substance abuseby geographic region from the Substance Abuse and Mental Health Administration (SAMHSA) website.
-The format for both datasets were in CSV and the SAMHSA datasets were broken down into their own separate files since the entire zip carried extraneous data and the individual files needed to have UTF-8 encoding.
+The original data for this project were scraped from a dataset on homelessness in the U.S. from kaggle.com and from a dataset on substance abuse by geographic region from the Substance Abuse and Mental Health Administration (SAMHSA) website.
+The format for both datasets were in CSV.
+The SAMHSA datasets were broken down into their own separate files since the entire zip carried extraneous data and the individual files needed to have UTF-8 encoding.

 The datasets were primarily cleaned using Microsoft Excel to remove extraneous headers.
 Once the data was read into a Jupyter